dr-leo/pandaSDMX/doc/walkthrough.rst

    - Eliminate descriptions/justifications of removed workarounds.
    - Avoid repeating descriptions of SDMX, the IM, etc. that are provided more clearly by other sources; link to them instead.

+.. todo:: Incorporate the following narrative sentences that were formerly in :doc:`overview`:

+   “[…] dimensions such as country, age, sex, and time period.”

+   “Typical uses for attributes are the level of confidentiality, or data quality.”

+   “For example, a constraint may reflect the fact that in a certain country there are no lakes or hospitals, and hence no data about water quality or hospitalization.”

 .. contents::
    :local:
    :backlinks: none